 Well, it turns out that equity release is not the only solution to your financial constraints.
 There are ten alternatives you can opt to consider before making the difficult decision of taking out an equity release plan.

 The 10 Alternatives to Equity Release

-While it is true, that many people use equity release schemes every year to reserved from home improvement, opening up a small business, repaying debts owed, and round-the-world trips – but it’s certainly not for everyone.
+While it’s true, that many people use equity release schemes every year to fund everything from home improvement, opening up a small business, repaying debts owed, and round-the-world trips – it’s certainly not for everyone.

-Well, once your kids are grown up, and they move out, you’ll have more space in your home than you need.
-That is when downsizing to a smaller property becomes a viable option.
-It is possible even if you have already released equity in the form of a lifetime mortgage.
+Well, once your children are grown, and they leave the nest, you will have more space in your home than you need.
+That is when downsizing becomes a viable option.

 So, what are the conditions for downsizing?